darkheart-games/darkheart-games.github.io/TheToiletPaperCompany/events.md

 The end of the World, almost...

 Description:
-The so called reveloution for toilets want's to kill you.
+The so called revolution for toilets want's to kill you.
 Bidet's escaled and unite against the humanity.
 A small company ("The Toilet Paper Company"), who still managed to produce toilet paper, is now the hero of the world.
 They managed to destroy the bidet's and free the humanity.